 These gaps can cause:

-Injuries are especially challenging with cases involving children.
+Injuries are especially challenging in cases involving children.
 And this can cause you:

 What Are Some More Risks Specifically To Kids Riding Escalators?

-Unfortunately, children are at higher risk for injury, especially those that see escalators as a toy.
-When children misuse the escalator or are out of their parents’ supervision, severe damage can result.
+Unfortunately, children are at higher risk for injury, especially those who see escalators as toys.
+When children misuse the escalator or are out of their parent’s supervision, severe damage can result.
 One of the most common injuries is due to a side entrapment hazard.